dotmpe/x-docker/ReadMe-cl-jupyter.md

 ## Tags
 (0.0.2)
   - Restructured Dockerfile.
-Changed to run as user.
+Tried to change to run as user but no luck so far.
   - Added a bunch of Jupyter/IPython kernels:

     - bash, metakernel_bash